 Oral evidence is that given by a witness when he verbally relates to the court what happened.
 The witness may recount from his first-hand knowledge what he said, saw, heard, tasted, felt, smelt and did at any relevant time.

 Real evidence can be anything else which is produced as an exhibit to the court by any person who has first-hand knowledge of its existence and relevance to the matter in question.
-Items such as weapons or drugs found by door supervisors can be real evidence, as can any video recording of an incident filmed by CCTV.
+Items such as weapons or drugs found by door supervisors can be real evidence, as can any video recording of an incident filmed by CCTV or body camera.

 Although the evidence of a single witness, normally the victim, can be sufficient to prove an offence against the accused, there is obviously the risk that an innocent person may be convicted unless the evidence of certain witnesses is confirmed and supported by other evidence.
 Corroboration is evidence in its own right which backs up other evidence that the accused is guilty of the offence.